Manu343726/Turbo/README.md

 Turbo implements its own floating-point type to perform compile-time computations.
 The implementation doesn't follow any specific standard (i.e. IEEE 754), its only a working (on...) implementation with the following characteristics:

- - 32 bit mantissa with no implicit extra 1 (The mantissa is 32 bits wide, and the precision of the resulting number is 32 bits too.
+ - 32 bit mantissa with no implicit extra 1 (The mantissa is 32 bits wide, and the precision of the typeing number is 32 bits too.
 Thats done to simplify debugging).
  - 16 bit exponent.

 ``` cpp